ThisUserIsSuperCool/CleanPLTrainer/readme.md

 # loss1 = loss_data_pack.loss_dict['loss1']
 # loss2 = loss_data_pack.loss_dict['loss2']
 ```
 The losses you saved to `LossDataPackDict` will be automatically logged to pytorch-lightning loggers.
-See [source code](https://github.com/ThisUserIsSuperCool/CleanPLTrainer/blob/main/loss_wrapper.py).